Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Representational Complexity and Efficiency Metrics

 \subsection{Methodology: Effective Rank}

-SVD decomposes a weight matrix $W$ into $U\Sigma V^T$.
-We employ Effective Rank (EffRank) to measure the intrinsic dimensionality, or the "richness," of the representation. \begin{definition}{Effective Rank - Formal}{} The formal definition of EffRank~\cite{roy2007effective} is based on the entropy of the normalized singular value distribution $\sigma_i$:
+SVD decomposes a weight matrix $W$ into $U\Sigma V^T$, where $U$ and $V^T$ are orthogonal matrices representing the left and right singular vectors, and $\Sigma$ is a diagonal matrix containing the singular values.
+I employ Effective Rank (EffRank) to measure the intrinsic dimensionality, or the "richness," of the representation. \begin{definition}{Effective Rank - Formal}{} The formal definition of EffRank~\cite{roy2007effective} is based on the entropy of the normalized singular value distribution $\sigma_i$: